Micz26/RepoRAG/README.md

 ## Description

 This repository implements a Retrieval-Augmented Generation (RAG) system designed for working with GitHub code repositories.
-The system provides a comprehensive pipeline for indexing and querying code, allowing to retrieve and interact with relevant parts of a repository using natural language.
+The system provides pipeline for indexing and querying code, allowing to retrieve and interact with relevant parts of code using natural language.

 ### Indexing